 Step 3: Submit the Application

-If you fulfill all of the above criteria, your work permit application can be submitted on the Immigration, Refugees and Citizenship Canada (IRCC) website.
+If you fulfill the above criteria, your work permit application can be submitted on the Immigration, Refugees and Citizenship Canada (IRCC) website.

 Depending on your country of citizenship, yes.
 However, you may have to wait a year after your Working Holiday Visa expires to apply again.

-A study permit generally lasts the length of the specific course you’ve applied to.
+A study permit generally lasts the course length you've applied to.
 Upon completing your course, you may apply for a Postgraduate work permit (PGWP) which will allow you to stay in Canada long enough to get another job.

-A work permit generally lasts 1-2 years but does give you the opportunity to gain permanent residence via the CEC Express Entry program after a year.
+A work permit generally lasts 1-2 years but does allow you to gain permanent residence via the CEC Express Entry program after a year.

 Keep Your Canadian Dream Alive

-There are a vast array of ways to ensure that you don’t have to say goodbye to the great white north just yet.
-If you’re still unsure as to which pathway is best for you, click the button below to begin talking to an RCIC so you can make sure your Canadian dream continues on.
+There are many ways to ensure that you don't have to say goodbye to the great white north just yet.
+If you still need to decide which pathway is best for you, talk to an RCIC to ensure your Canadian dream continues.